15 Effective Haggling Tips from My Ilocana Mom

 15. Walk Away: The Easiest Among Haggling Tips

 Hint to the seller that other shops have better offers.
 At this point, there is no going back.
 Say your last bid, and if you are still declined, then just walk away.
 The last offered price the seller hollers at is the best offer you can get.
 It is up to you if you will grab it.

 The Power of Haggling

 When I was younger, I felt uncomfortable with haggling.
-I thought that sellers would think that I am rude.
-However, as I grow up and start having my own family, I have learned that haggling is a handy skill to make your budget more workable.
-Haggling makes things more affordable just like it did to my mom.
+I thought that sellers would think that I was rude.
+However, as I grew up and started having my own family, I have learned that haggling is a handy skill to make your budget more workable.
+Haggling makes things more affordable, just like it did for my mom.

 Sellers always expect to haggle with their buyers.
-Unless they are at the mall where the price will always be fixed in a tag.
-I realized that sellers will not offer an amount that will not give them any profit.
+Unless they are at the mall, where the price will always be fixed in a tag, I realized that sellers would not offer an amount that would not give them any profit.
 They can freely reject any bids less than the worth of their items.

-In addition, haggling is not only limited for face-to-face purchases.
+In addition, haggling tips are not only limited to face-to-face purchases.
 We can also use it for online shopping!
-Aside from online shops, Facebook has buy-and-sell groups who welcome hagglers and active buyers.
+Aside from online shops, Facebook has buy-and-sell groups that welcome hagglers and active buyers.

-Got some haggling stories and tips?
+Got some haggling tips and stories?
 Share it in the comments section below!